kathoffman/causal-inference-visual-guides/README.md

 # Visual Guides for Causal Inference

+### A collection of visual guides designed to help applied scientists learn causal inference.

+***

 [![DOI](https://zenodo.org/badge/247963255.svg)](https://zenodo.org/badge/latestdoi/247963255)

-A collection of visual guides designed to help applied scientists learn causal inference.
+This repository is licensed under a CC BY 4.0.
+This means you are free to share or adapt these materials however you see fit as long as you provide attribution (Kat Hoffman).

+***

 Current guides and educational illustrations include: